About Amelia And JP

 So… I started searching for a more friendly, less armed and more food independent place to hang our hats.

 We briefly thought about Puerto Rico because we like tropical weather and it’s like America-lite, at least according to a good friend of mine who moved there.
 However, with climate change ramping up, that means more frequent and stronger hurricanes.
-The thought of being on an island in hurricane ally as the oceans warm didn’t seem like a better choice than staying put.
+The thought of being on an island in hurricane alley as the oceans warm didn’t seem like a better choice than staying put.
 If Hurricanes Irma and Maria are any sign of what’s to come, we’re very glad we didn’t move there.

 We researched Mexico, Belize, Costa Rica and Panama, but decided those were either too politically and economically unstable, or also likely to suffer the negative effects of climate change.